Lake Memphremagog: History

 Saint-Benoît-du-Lac Abbey is located in the village of Saint-Benoît-du-Lac, Quebec.
 The village is on the western shore of Lake Memphremagog.

 In 1753, the Abenakis brought the ransomed John Stark down the lake and came ashore where Newport is now.

 Rogers' Rangers were forced to retreat south following their attack on Saint-Francis, Quebec in 1759.
 To confound their avenging pursuers, they split up on the east shore of the lake.

 The first accurate depiction of the map was in 1776.
 This marks the beginning of interest by settlers.

+In June 1942, a single-engined Royal Canadian Air Force training plane crashed into the lake near the west shore near Newport, killing the pilot, Roy N. Pate, its only occupant.

+In 2010, the U.S. Fish and Wildlife Service accepted a bequest of 420 acre of undeveloped land on the shores the lake on Eagle Point along the border with Canada.

+In September 2020, a leak at the sewage treatment facility in Newport, Vermont dumped about 7,000 gallons of effluent into the lake.

+Steamships

 The Mountain Maid paddlewheeler operated from 1850 to 1870.
+Officially launched on June 27, 1850, it had a wooden hull that was about 100 ft to 105 ft long and 19 ft in breadth.
+It was originally named the Rhoda Ann and renamed to the Mountain Maid in 1851.
+The captain was George W. Fogg.
+It carried passengers and cargo, operating from Newport to Magog with six stops in between.
+The ship was scrapped in 1892.

-The Lady of the Lake steam excursion/ferry paddlewheeler started operating in 1867.
-It stopped operations in 1917.
+The Lady of the Lake was an iron hulled steam excursion/ferry sidewheeler.
+It was launched in late September, 1867.
+The ship made the trip from Newport to Magog in 3 hours, including stops.
+Usually, it made two trips daily.
+It was retired in 1915 and stopped operations in 1917.
 It was based in Newport.

 The Anthemis steamer was built in 1909 to carry 300 people.
-It stopped operating after 1945.

-In June 1942, a single-engined Royal Canadian Air Force training plane crashed into the lake near the west shore near Newport, killing the pilot, Roy N. Pate, its only occupant.

-In 2010, the U.S. Fish and Wildlife Service accepted a bequest of 420 acre of undeveloped land on the shores the lake on Eagle Point along the border with Canada.

-In September 2020, a leak at the sewage treatment facility in Newport, Vermont dumped about 7,000 gallons of effluent into the lake.
+It was in operation until 1953.

+The steamer Minnie operated in the 1870s.
+The Memphremagog (later renamed the Magog) operated in the 1880s; it was larger than the Mountain Maid.
+Other smaller steamers offered ferry, freight and cargo, and towing services on the lake.